 Market risk represents the risk of loss that may impact our financial position due to adverse changes in financial market prices and rates.
 We do not hold or issue financial instruments for trading purposes or have any derivative financial instruments.
 To date, most payments made under our contracts are denominated in U.S. dollars, and we have not experienced material gains or losses as a result of transactions denominated in foreign currencies.
-As of March 31, 2011, our cash reserves were maintained in bank deposit accounts and auction rate securities totaling \$44.0 million.
-These securities, like all fixed income instruments, are subject to interest rate risk and will decline in value if market interest rates increase.
-We have the ability to hold our fixed income investments until maturity and, therefore, we would not expect to experience any material adverse impact in income or cash flow.
+As of September 30, 2011, our cash reserves were maintained in bank deposit accounts totaling \$33.4 million.